Find out how to get connected to an electricity supplier in Italy...

 To set up a new contract

-- Or visit the nearest ENEL Electric Service office
+- Or visit the nearest ENEL Electric Service office.
+Appointments can be booked online

 The following information will be needed: